-The Gardens Early Childhood Education is one of a group of three services under the same ownership.
-The service has five age-based areas that provide for children.
-The service provider/manager, and registered assistant manager and supervisor, lead a team that includes qualified teachers and support staff.
-An administrator and a group of relievers work across all three services.
+The Gardens Education Mill Road Limited is one of a group of three services under the same ownership.
+The purpose-built centre provides five age-based areas for children.
+The service provider/manager, qualified and registered assistant manager and supervisor, lead a team that includes qualified teachers and support staff.
+An administrator and a group of relievers work across the three services.
 A few children of Māori and Pacific heritage are enrolled.
 Other children, families and teachers at the service reflect the ethnically diverse cultures in the community.